kyma-project/telemetry-manager/docs/user/integration/loki/README.md

 helm upgrade --install --create-namespace -n ${K8S_NAMESPACE} ${HELM_LOKI_RELEASE} grafana/loki -f https://raw.githubusercontent.com/kyma-project/telemetry-manager/main/docs/user/integration/loki/loki-values.yaml
 ```

-In any case, you can either create your own `values.yaml` file, or use the [loki-values.yaml](./loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings: The provided `values.yaml` file activates the `singleBinary` mode and disables additional components that are usually used when running Loki as a central backend.
+The command above uses a prepared [values.yaml](https://raw.githubusercontent.com/kyma-project/telemetry-manager/main/docs/user/integration/loki/loki-values.yaml) provided in this `loki` folder, which contains customized settings deviating from the default settings.
+Alternatively, you could create your own `values.yaml` file and adjust the command.
+The customizations in the prepared `values.yaml` cover the following areas:
+- activates the `singleBinary` mode
+- disables additional components that are usually used when running Loki as a central backend.

 ### Verify Loki Installation